 Why does Hebden Bridge Learning Community charge fees?

 Lots of things!
 Home-education, forest school, farm school, sports, tutoring.
-There are loads of activities available locally for flexi-schooled children.
+There are loads of activities available locally for children.
 For example:

 Is lesson attendance compulsory?

 Yes.
 The children democratically decide what topic they will study each term and then participate in the classes.
 However, we all have our challenging moments.
 If a child doesn’t want to engage with a particular class, they are invited to learn something different so long as they don’t interrupt others’ learning.